townmath/cisp400-reader/_sources/string+vector/vector.rst

 Vector capacity
 ---------------
-A vector exposes an interface that 'feels like' an array, but the underlying storage grows to accomodate new data as required.
+A vector exposes an interface that 'feels like' an array, but the underlying storage grows to accommodate new data as required.
 With an array, you either have to allocate as much memory as you *might* need in the worst case,